Azure/deployment-stacks/README.md

 - Azure Policy assignments

-Any Azure resource created using a deployment stack is managed by it, and subsequent updates to that deployment stack, combined with value of the newest iteration's `UpdateBehavior` property, allows you to control the lifecycle of the resources managed by the deployment stack.
+Any Azure resource created using a deployment stack is managed by it, and subsequent updates to that deployment stack, combined with value of the newest iteration's `actionOnUnmanage` property, allows you to control the lifecycle of the resources managed by the deployment stack.
 When a deployment stack is updated, the new set of managed resources will be determined by the resources defined in the template.

 To create your first deployment stack, work through our [quickstart tutorial](./TUTORIAL.md).

-> [!IMPORTANT]
-> Deployment stacks is currently in private preview.
-Thus, please treat this information as confidential and do not share publicly.

 ## Feature registration